SeanKilleen/seankilleen.github.io/_posts/2020-12-30-adding-spell-checking-to-my-blogs-build-process-with-github-actions-and-cspell.md

   - github pages
 date: 2020-12-29 22:33 -0500
 ---
-I'm always worried I'll have typo in my blog posts, and I suspected I had a few lying around in these pages.
+I'm always worried I'll have a typo in my blog posts, and I suspected I had a few lying around in these pages.
 I don't like that, so I decided to fix it and automate it.

 The solution involves: